lego0901/CP_Library/README.md

 I made it to use by myself.
 The readability would be poor.

-I upload this library to declare that these codes are **written by myself before the contest.**
+I upload this library to declare that these codes are **all written by myself before the contest.**

 - Codeforces or e.t.c.